aidadatahub/aidadatahub.github.io/policy/data-sharing-privacy-policy/index.md

 ## What this privacy policy describes

-This documents the processing of your data as a recipient of clinical datasets.
+This documents the processing of your data as an applicant and/or recipient of clinical datasets.
 It does not document any usage of the received datasets.